 What VPN Protocols Does PureVPN Use?

 Different VPNs utilize a range of different protocols to create a secure encrypted tunnel.
-PureVPN operates on multiple protocols including IKEv2, PPTP, L2TP, OpenVPN, and SSTP.
-All of these protocols utilize 256-bit encryption, except PPTP which operates on 128-bit encryption.
+PureVPN supports multiple protocols including IKEv2, PPTP, L2TP, OpenVPN, and SSTP.
+Each VPN protocol operates on 256-bit encryption, except PPTP which operates on 128-bit encryption.
 We would typically recommend using OpenVPN whenever possible as it is open-source and offers the highest levels of speed and reliability.

 Does PureVPN Provide a Good Server Network?

-Currently, PureVPN provides users access to over 6500 self-managed VPN servers across 140 different countries in 180 cities.
+Currently, PureVPN provides users access to over 6500 self-managed VPN servers located across 78 different countries in 96 cities.
 The network includes servers in Africa, Asia, Australia, Central America, Europe, North America, and South America, making it one of the most diverse server networks of any VPN service.

-However, it is necessary to note that more than 87 of PureVPNs servers are virtual locations.
+However, it is necessary to note that some of PureVPN’s servers are in virtual locations.
 A virtual server location is a software-based server which means that one physical server runs multiple virtual servers that can be configured to appear in a different country to their actual location.